srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

 1. On the left-side menu, under **Security**, and then click **Overview**.

-    Azure Security Center for IoT Hub will onboard the first time a Security pane is opened.
+    Azure Defender for IoT Hub will onboard the first time a Security pane is opened.

 1. If the **Secure your IoT solution** button is displayed, click **Secure your IoT solution**, and then refresh your browser window when prompted.